pemmyz/pymazelabyrinth/README.md

 | `time` | Time measurement utilities, often used for frame timing. |
 | `collections.deque` | Double-ended queue for fast FIFO/LIFO operations, useful in pathfinding or input buffering. |

+## 🤖 AI Assistance Disclaimer

+This game was created with the assistance of AI tools (e.g., ChatGPT) for various tasks such as:

+- Code suggestions and debugging
+- Design ideas and architectural guidance
+- Problem-solving and refactoring help
+- Occasional motivational pep talks

+While AI provided helpful input during development, all decisions, edits, and final implementations were made by a human (yes, really).
+Think of it as pair programming… with a very talkative robot.

 Used textures:
 https://opengameart.org/content/tileable-dirt-textures
 https://opengameart.org/content/bricks-tiled-texture-64x64